PlanQK/planqk-platform-docs/src/tutorials/tutorial-meter-external-service.md

 ## Integrate as an External Service on the PlanQK Platform

-Once you have successfully deployed the example service you can integrate it as an external service on the PlanQK Platform.
+Once your service is deployed, you can integrate it as an external service on the PlanQK Platform.
 To do so, follow these steps:

 1. Go to the [create service page](https://platform.planqk.de/services/new).
 2. Enter a name for your service.
 3. Under `Service Type` select `External Service`.
 4. Enter the URL of your service.
 7. Add the [API specification](https://raw.githubusercontent.com/PlanQK/planqk-platform-samples/master/python/external-service-sample/api-spec.yaml) for your service.
-Use right click 'save as' to download.
 8. Finally, click on `Create Service`.

 ## Add a Pricing Plan